cdtclark/cdtclark.github.io/_posts/2021-11-07-customize.md

 layout: post
 title:  "2.
 Customize your site"
 date:   2021-11-07
-excerpt: "Learn how to customize your site"
+excerpt: "Learn how to customize your site."
 project: true
 tags:
 - GitHub